-First, apply an emollient product like Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Balm.
+First, apply an emollient product like Mustela’s Stelatopia Emollient Cream, Stelatopia Emollient Face Cream, or Stelatopia Emollient Balm.
 These specially designed products create a barrier between your child’s skin and the air and water around it.
 This barrier prevents harsh chemicals and other allergens and irritants from causing an eczema flare-up.

 Second, protect your little one’s skin even further by applying an SPF 50+ sunscreen that is safe for atopic-prone skin.
 Be sure to re-apply the emollient cream and the sunscreen every two hours or whenever your child gets out of the water.

 Third, when your child is done swimming, bathe them in fresh water and use eczema-safe products like Mustela’s Stelatopia Cleansing Cream and Mustela’s Stelatopia Foam Shampoo.
 For added protection and peace of mind, drop a dash of Mustela’s Stelatopia Bath Oil in the water.

 Lastly, re-apply an emollient product to provide ongoing flare-up protection for your little one.